 How often do I need to apply conditioner to my headset’s sensors?

 We recommend applying a small amount to each sensor before your first few sessions.
 As the headset becomes accustomed to a single person’s skin pH balance, less conditioner may be needed.
-Some users may need to apply paste before every session, depending on individual skin and hair types.
+Some users may need to apply paste before every session, depending on their skin and hair type.

 Note: Multiple users exercising on a single headset should apply conditioner before every session.